Institute of Information and Communication Technologies (ITACA)

 SNA-ITACA researchers lead a European project to enhance aviation safety using satellites.

-Researchers from the SNA-ITACA group at the Universitat Politècnica de València (UPV) are coordinating the European project SATERA (Space-based composite ADS-B and multilateration system validation through scalable simulations), aimed at improving air traffic surveillance through the use of satellites.
+Researchers from the SNA-ITACA group at the Universitat Politècnica de València (UPV) are coordinating the European project SATERA (Space-based composite ADS-B and multilateration system validation through scalable simulations), which aims to improve air traffic surveillance using satellites.

-The space-based ADS-B system (SB ADS-B) enables aircraft to automatically transmit their position to satellites, which is particularly useful in areas where ground stations cannot be installed, such as over oceans.
-This technology helps to optimise routes and altitudes, reduce pollutant emissions and increase airspace capacity, although it still faces security challenges.
+The space-based ADS-B system (SB ADS-B) enables aircraft to automatically transmit their positions to satellites, particularly useful in areas where ground stations cannot be installed, such as over oceans.
+This technology helps to optimise routes and altitudes, reduce pollutant emissions, and increase airspace capacity, although it still faces security challenges.

 “These challenges are not only theoretical: recently, an incident on the President of the European Commission’s flight over Bulgaria highlighted the need to strengthen the integrity of transmissions and ensure air traffic safety,” says Juan Vicente Balbastre, head of the SNA-ITACA group and project coordinator.